JavaScript is required

 • excluding someone from work-related events

-• spreading rude and/or inaccurate rumours about an individual.
+• spreading rude or inaccurate rumours about someone.

 Discrimination: When a person, or a group of people, is treated badly or unfairly because of their background or certain personal characteristics that are protected by law.